FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session/04 Publishing/Publishing considerations.md

 Upon completing this module the learner should be able to:

 - examine the content of the accompanying files for publishing
-- define the publishing steps from the Skills4EOSC FAIR by design methodology
+- define the publishing steps from the Skills4EOSC FAIR by Design Methodology
 - use the FAIR signposting to include metadata in the resulting html pages